ettore9x9/ros-sr/README.md

 The surveillance policy is defined in the *surveillance_policy* method of the *helper* class defined in the script [state_machine_helper.py](utilities/surveillance_robot/state_machine_helper.py).

-This is a sketch of the implementation:
+This is a sketch of the policy implementation:
 ```python
 random.shuffle(reachable_loc)   # shuffle the reachable location, not to have a preference between them.